Justinkxc/Transport-Project/README.md

-# Singapore Transportation Ridership Visualisation
-Aim : A webscraping practice project
+hi# Singapore Transportation Ridership Visualisation Aim : A webscraping practice project
 To determine the most popular transportation option in Singapore from the year 1995 to 2016.
 Data will be visualised in python for meaningful inferences to be drawn.